pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 The Pocket network node includes two distinct types of state sync processes: **Passive State Sync** and **Active State Sync**.

 ## Passive State Sync
-In passive state synchronization, the Pocket node consistently communicates with the its peers in the network to stay updated with the latest global state.
-It does this by sending periodic `PeerSyncMetadata` to gather network state and and by requesting missing blocks via `GetBlock` requests and processing the incoming blocks.
-This approach makes sure that the node has the latest information on the network's state, allowing it to function efficiently.
-Both validator and non-validator nodes performs passive state sync.
+In passive state synchronization, the Pocket node consistently communicates with its peers in the network to stay updated with the latest global state.
+It does this by sending periodic `PeerSyncMetadata` requests to gather network state, and, by periodically requesting missing blocks with `GetBlock` requests.
+This approach makes sure that the node has the latest information on the network's state.
+Both validator and non-validator nodes perform passive state sync.
 Passive state synchronization ensures that all nodes in the network will eventually be synchronized.

 ### Peer Metadata